pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 * `g` likes "mango" but not "papaya"
 * `g` likes "papaya" but not "mango"

-In the first two situations, as we know, `g` acts the same as our coin flip from Stage 2 -- no watermarking business occurs.
-But in the latter two situations, things get weird -- `g` no longer acts like a random coin.
-In the last scenario for instance, `g` will _always_ choose "papaya" over "mango".
+In the first two situations, `g` acts the same as our coin flip from Stage 2 -- no watermarking business occurs.
+But in the latter situations, things get weird -- `g` no longer acts like a random coin.
+In the third scenario for instance, `g` will _always_ choose "mango" over "papaya".

 So, remember the "probability distribution" created by the LLM in Stage 1?
 This distorts it pretty substantially, since papaya-versus-mango was supposed to be 50/50.
 If you try the buttons below, you can see the overall effect the scenarios have:

-[widget watermarking/distribution.html, but interactive; 3 buttons at the bottom -- vanilla, likes mango, likes papaya. only include these two tokens not all 4

-coin flip => same old distribution pref mango => distorted distribution becomes A = 1-(0.2)^2, B almost never picked pref papaya => B becomes 10% ish]
+{% include watermarking/distortion.html %}

 When `g` likes "mango", ____.

-note about how distortions even out in aggregate, but it's like giving 24 or 0 eggs to each customer then claiming you gave a dozen on average
+{% include disclaimer.html content="
+It's important to note that, when looking across
+From my understanding, some of the \"watermarking does not impact model quality\" argument stems from this fact.

+Personally I'm not totally convinced; to me it sounds a bit like you have a bunch of customers come in, each requesting a dozen bagels, and you decide at random to give each one either 0 or 24.
+Sure, at the end of the day you can claim you gave out a dozen bagels _on average_...

+But did each customer actually get what they were expecting?
+" %}

 ## Aside: Detection